Language:

 Ms. Huynh Thi Thu Nga – Compliance assessment specialist – introduces labor standards and international certification

 The training was designed with many group activities interspersed with the sharing part of the lecturer, which helped the participants to understand more about how to identify risks and impacts of business activities in the responsible business evaluation process in the supply chain.
-The training created an open atmosphere for participants to share the status of implementation of labor standards, good practices and internal challenges of enterprises and unions.
+The training created an open atmosphere for participants to share the status of implementing labor standards, good practices, and internal challenges of enterprises and unions.

 Signal 2022 06 03 142328 026 Signal 2022 06 03 121951 001 Signal 2022 06 03 122036 002 Signal 2022 06 03 121951 012 Signal 2022 06 03 122126 016

-The training program was considered to have brought a lot of new and useful information to the trainees.
-Participants were particularly interested in the role of trade unions in supervising responsible business, and proposed more detailst on international labor standards, negotiation – communication skills in the workplace and with the purchasing company.
+The training program brought a lot of new and useful information to the trainees.
+Participants were particularly interested in the role of trade unions in supervising responsible business.
+They proposed more detail on international labor standards and negotiation-communication skills in the workplace and with the purchasing company.

-The training course is conducted with the following objectives: Vietnam Textile and Garment Trade Union, grassroots Trade Unions and management of related departments in enterprises of Vietnam Textile and Garment Union to better understand on:
+The training course is conducted with the following objectives: Vietnam Textile and Garment Trade Union, grassroots Trade Unions, and management of related departments in enterprises of Vietnam Textile and Garment Union to understand better:

-● Supply chain, relationship between brand/buyer and supplier/manufacturer;
+• Supply chain, the relationship between brand/buyer and supplier/manufacturer;

-● The role of trade unions in participating in monitoring and promoting responsible business practices.
+• The role of trade unions in monitoring and promoting responsible business practices.

-● Trade Union officers understand the relevant legal provisions and are able to bring employee issues into the Workplace Dialogue and Collective Labor Agreement to protect the legitimate rights and interests of employees.
+• Trade Union officers understand the relevant legal provisions.
+They can bring employee issues into the Workplace Dialogue and Collective Labor Agreement to protect employees’ legitimate rights and interests.

 CDI Vietnam.